 A typical Buddhist vegetarian lunch will be served at a Buddhist nunnery.

-In the afternoon you will visit King Khai Dinh tomb, a masterpiece of interior decoration made by Vietnamese artists in early 20th century.
+In the afternoon, you will visit King Khai Dinh tomb, a masterpiece of interior decoration made by Vietnamese artists in the early 20th century.
 The whole wall inside the mausoleum was plated with broken color china, color glass which made up beautiful patterns of flowers, scared plants, dragon, unicorn, phoenix, and turtle.
 You will then board a dragon boat, cruising downstream back to the main city and to your hotel.

 Dinner will be served at Vuon Y Thao restaurant, which is own and operated by a formal Nguyen Dynasty Royal Lady.